return42/sphkerneldoc/linux_src_doc/drivers/extcon/extcon_c.rst

     Unregister a notifier block from extcon.

     :param struct extcon_dev \*edev:
-        the extcon device that has the external connecotr.
+        the extcon device

     :param struct notifier_block \*nb:
-        a notifier block to be registered.
+        a notifier block to be registered

 .. _`extcon_unregister_notifier_all.description`:

 Description
 -----------

-Returns 0 if success or error number if fail
+Returns 0 if success or error number if fail.

 .. _`extcon_dev_register`: